Skip to content

 Here’s a how a typical conversation about most of my behaviour goes.
 The subject can be about many things: not flying, being vegan, boycotting fast fashion, not owning a car, buying organic food, buying second-hand, etc. Anything that is not the norm.
 People find out that I do not behave like most people and they realize that they do.
 It’s always the same, they say: ‘I respect you for doing that, but it won’t make a difference.
 The world is a mess and it will never get better’.
 It’s a dead end in a conversation, because I immediately know that someone who says these things is unwilling to change themselves, they’re lazy.

 Since there are about 7,7 billion people on this planet right now, the individual talking to me thinks that therefore one person does not make a difference.
-Firstly, this is not true, since your behaviour has direct consequences on others.
+Firstly, this is not true, since your behavior has direct consequences on others.
 Since I have gone vegan a lot of people around me have moved towards veganism too.
 And choosing to stop eating animals, will save lives, literally.
 The average person eats 552 animals in their lifetime!
 But also, the argument that one person does not make a difference is just a very easy argument.
 It’s a reason for these people to continue business as usual, because they’re cynical.
 If it does not matter and all people on this planet are evil and do not want to change, why should I then change?
 It’s an image of humanity I do not support.
 I believe almost all humans are inherently good.

 Image of Humanity